hendrtd/engr-1110/docs/modules/m1/zybook-duedate.md

 **Use the dates in Canvas as your guide to submitting zyBook assignments, not the dates in the zyBook itself.**

-Here are zyBook FAQs that you may find helpful when completing and submitting zyBook assignments.
+Here are a few FAQs from zyBooks that you may find helpful when completing and submitting zyBook assignments.

 - [What are assignments, how do I get credit for them and how do I submit